MEDIA & ONLINE POLICY

 Current unresolved issues.

 Current legislation is ineffective at ensuring the truth is always published.
-The media can can put out information which is not true, and it can be difficult and hugely expensive to challenge them in court, making it unlikely for anyone other than the extremely wealthy.
+The media can can put out information which is not true, and it can be difficult and hugely expensive to challenge them in court, making it unlikely for anyone other than the extremely wealthy to be able to do so.
 The online environment is even more unregulated, anonymous commentators and trolls are able to say whatever disinformation they wish, propagate conspiracy stories, and regularly go to extremes of stalking and death threats, with almost zero chance of being brought to justice.
-In general there is a culture of rudeness, criticism, disinformation, and attack, that runs through all our media and online platforms.
+In general there is a culture of rudeness, criticism, disinformation, and attack, that runs through much of our media and online platforms.

 The second area of problem is the huge imbalance in nearly all reporting, and the obsession with bad news.
 News reporting is dominated by war, rape, murder, and scandal.
 It only reports a small proportion of the positive stories of humanity.
-This presents a highly biased and depressing view of humanity that is demotivating to anyone who wishes to fulfil themselves and make the world a better place.
+This presents a highly biased and depressing view of humanity that is demotivating to everyone.

-All of these issues are profoundly destructive to society in general, especially to children; it encourages a biased, sinical and depressed outlook of society, and encourages escalation of all forms of bad behaviour, such as attacking others, violence, and crime.
+These issues are profoundly destructive to all of society, and especially to children; they encourage a biased, sinical and depressed outlook of human life, and leads to all greater forms of bad behaviour, such as discrimination, mistreatment of others, crime, and violence.

 Our Policy - How it resolves the issues and achieves the aims.

-We have four simple laws that ensure all published information is truthful, respectful, and constructive.
+We propose four simple laws that ensure all published information is truthful, respectful, and constructive.

-1. Source & evidence.
-We will introduce legislation to make it mandatory to have to publish the source of all material published, and a record of consent to the full story, from the source, must be kept.
+Source & evidence.
+We will introduce legislation to make it mandatory to have to publish the source of all material published, and to keep a record of consent to the full story, from the source.
 This means that it would be illegal to publish stories from unidentified sources with phrases such as 'sources said' or a 'close friend said'.
 Instead media would have to say 'John Smith said' and have a record of consent from John Smith to the full story.
-Similarly anyone who claims something is true, must clearly state their evidence for this, so if someone said 'this vaccine is dangerous', they would have to state the piece of research, or other legitimate source, to corroborate their statement.
+Similarly anyone who claims something is true, must clearly state their evidence for this, so for example if someone said 'this vaccine is dangerous', they would have to state the piece of research, or other legitimate evidence they have, to corroborate their statement.
+If they have no evidence, there is no grounds to make the statement, and therefore they should not do so, as it is misleading and potentially dangerous to others if they do.
+There is no restriction of freedom of speech created by this law, other than the freedom to make false or unsupported statements.

-2. Speculation.
+Speculation.
 Where someone publishes their speculation about something, they would have to state that it is speculation at the beginning of the article, so that it is clear that it is not fact.
-Speculation (where there is no factual basis for it) of a negative or damaging nature is strictly illegal, whereas negative stories can be published where there is legitimate evidence for the story, as long as the procedure in point 1 above is followed.
+Speculation (where there is no factual or evidential basis for it) of a negative or damaging nature is illegal, whereas negative stories can be published where there is legitimate evidence for the story, as long as the procedure in point 1 above is followed.
+For example it would be illegal for a commentator to say I think this person is a fraudster, if they had no evidence for this.
+This is so that everyone is protected from unfounded negative comment.

-3. Balance.
-We will introduce legislation to make it mandatory to have to publish an equal amount of positive and negative stories in all professional media, unless there is opt in group which want something other than this.
+Balance.
+We will introduce legislation to make it mandatory to have to publish an equal amount of positive and negative stories in all professional media, unless there is an opt in group which want something other than this.
+This is so that people are not continually presented with a biased negative view of the world, and subjected to the depressive and demotivating effect it has.

-4. Respect and constructiveness.
+Respect and constructiveness.
 All communication of any form must be respectful, well mannered, kind, and constructive.
-Any form of destructive, attacking, mocking, or rude reporting is strictly illegal, under our Supreme Law Policy.
+Any form of destructive, attacking, mocking, or rude reporting is strictly illegal, under our Supreme Law Policy. and our Moral Values page.

 The effect of these policies would be to benefit media companies who publish material, all the people that they write about, and those that consume the media.
 It would mean that companies could never be accused of printing something that is false, as they would have a verified statement of their source.
 This means they would save considerable amounts of time, money, and stress involved in dealing with complaints, and ultimately fighting very expensive court cases.
-Their sources and the people they write about are fully protected against incorrect reporting, as there is a consensual audit trail of all material published, and so to therefore is the consumer.
+Their sources and the people they write about are fully protected against incorrect reporting, as there is a consensual audit trail of all material published, and the consumer only reads stories that are true and correct.
 The net result is that it will be very rare that anything false, unreasonably damaging, or derogatory is ever published, and if it is, there is immediately a source that will have to be accountable for it.
 The policies therefore protect everyone, and ensure that media companies work to high standards that promote balanced, factual, reporting with high social consciousness.

 Ultimate policy.

-Our ultimate policy is to bring these four laws to any communication of any form, and the entire online environment, so that everyone is protected at all times, this is something that requires full accountability of everyone who uses the web.
+Our ultimate policy requires radical changes in the values and priorities of people, it is to bring these four laws to any communication of any form, and the entire online environment, so that everyone is protected at all times, this is something that requires full accountability of everyone who uses the web.
 To achieve this, we would bring in legislation so that whenever someone logs on to any electronic media of any form, this can only be done with a traceable public profile, see our Public Database Policy.
 This would ensure that any posting online, or online activity, is immediately traceable, and therefore the person who is the source of the activity is always accountable for their activity.
-As soon as this link is made, it is a simple matter to ensure that the law is followed and enforced during all online activity and through our Criminal Justice Policy, see examples below.
+As soon as this link is made, it is a simple matter to ensure that the law is followed and enforced during all online activity as it is always immediately known who is posting what.
+Policing this will not cost the tax payer a penny, as we have policies which ensure the entire criminal justice system is self funded by the criminals, see our Criminal Justice Policy, and the examples below.
 This would immediately bring to an end nearly all disinformation, trolling, threats, manipulation, conspiracy stories, rudeness, and attack in the online environment.

 As with all ultimate policies, solving fundamental problems requires fundamental change in the values of people.
 In this case, society would need to make a clear and simple choice to prioritise accountability and transparency over privacy.
-Realistically we would also need a single world leader in order to be able to safeguard the entire online environment, even in any single country.
+Realistically we would also need a single world regulator (which essentially means a single world government) in order to be able to safeguard the entire online environment, even in any single country.
 If humanity were to make this simple choice, everyone on the planet would be protected, and the truth would be spoken kindly and respectfully about everyone, at all times, and in all circumstances, both in the media and online.
 This would bring profound benefits to society, and change global consciousness.

 Examples.

 Someone is rude about you on social media, and uses offensive language to insult you.
 You follow the correct procedure (which will be taught in schools), you write back to them, and politely ask them to withdraw their comment, apologise, and assure you that they will not repeat this behaviour.
 They decline to do so.
 You then follow procedure and report the incident to the police, directing them to the post on social media.
 The Police can immediately access this post, and trace it to the source.
-The post breaks a number of laws in our supreme law such as the law of respect and manners, and there is immediate and conclusive evidence (the post) that the accused has committed a crime.
-The Police write to the criminal advising them that they have committed a crime, the penalty for the crime is a £1000 fine, and the investigation and costs of dealing with the crime are £125.
+The post breaks a number of laws in our supreme law such as the laws of respect and manners, and there is immediate and conclusive evidence (the post) that the accused has committed a crime.
+The Police write to the criminal advising them that they have committed a crime, that the penalty for the crime is a £1000 fine, and that the investigation and costs of dealing with the crime are £125.
 They advise the criminal why they have committed a crime, and to take down the post immediately.
-They also order that the criminal to make another post on social media explaining that they have committed the crime, to make a written apology to the victim, along with assurances that it will not be repeated.
-They also order the criminal to attend 20 hours of therapy at £65 per hour (which the criminal will have to pay for), to establish why the criminal sought to attack the victim, and resolve properly the underlying psychological cause of their behaviour.
+They also order that the criminal to make another post on social media (as the original post was made public) acknowledging that they have committed the crime, to make a written apology to the victim, along with assurances that it will not be repeated.
+They also order the criminal to attend 20 hours of therapy at £65 per hour (which the criminal will have to pay for), to establish the deeper psychology of why the criminal is inclined to attack people in this way, and resolve properly the underlying psychological cause of their behaviour.

 In the examples above, the criminals agree with the police a payment plan for all their costs and fines.
 If the criminals unreasonably do not meet the payment plan and therapy/training schedules, they will be placed in prison, where they will have to pay all costs for their time there, and their rehabilitation.
 All fines go to the police, and relevant compensation goes to victims, and this means that all these proceedings do not cost the tax payer one penny; the police and criminal justice system is entirely self funding.
 All the criminals would have been aware of every aspect of the law and criminal justice procedure long before committing their offences, as they would have been extensively educated on it throughout their entire schooling.